Qhama27/Digital_Portfolio1/README.md

 - [📎 View My Interview Skills Evidence](Interview_Skills.PNG)

 ### 🪞 Reflection (STAR Technique)
-**Situation**: I was preparing to apply for internships and needed to master interview confidence.
+**Situation**: I participated in an Interview Skills module to strengthen my ability to perform confidently and professionally in job interviews.
-**Task**: To improve how I present my experiences and answer structured questions.
+**Task**: To understand interview purpose, learn effective answering methods, and improve how I present myself to employers.
-**Action**: Studied STAR-based answering techniques, practiced mock questions, and sought feedback.
+**Action**: I completed a LinkedIn course covering topics such as the CAR (Context, Action, Result) method, researching companies beforehand, maintaining professionalism, and answering questions like “Tell me about yourself” and “What is your greatest weakness?”.
-**Result**: Became more confident, professional, and structured in how I communicate during interviews.
+**Result**: I learned how to structure answers clearly using the CAR and STAR methods, highlight my strengths with honesty, and demonstrate preparation through company research skills that will help me excel in future interviews.

 ---